Tips Bulletin

 If you open your pantry and see a confused flour beetle staring back or open a canister to find infested flour, it’s important to know how to get rid of pantry mites.
 It’s upsetting to see bugs in your food.
 Often, grain mites come from bagged food that has tiny holes in it.
 Always inspect packages before buying.

 Many people store dry food ahead of time and rely on it for specific dishes.
 Crawling little insects in your dry good and grain is disgusting.
 Most people don’t want to eat them.
-Fortunately, there are numerous proven remedies for getting rid of pantry mites and saving as much grain as possible.
+Fortunately, there are numerous proven remedies for getting rid of spider mites and pantry mites and saving as much grain as possible.

 What Are Grain Mites?